Binaryxx/Binaryxx.github.io/professional-projects.md

 permalink: /professional-projects
 ---

-Below are projects that relate to VBA, Python, SQL, and Tableau.
-I categorize these as professional projects since they use commonly used technical skills in analytics.
+Below are projects that demonstrate my abilities with VBA, Python, SQL, and Tableau.
+I categorize these as professional projects since they utilize commonly used technical skills in analytics.
 In addition, I believe that they also teach universal and transferrable skills, such as the ability to learn in an unguided and independent setting and the ability to leverage available resources to complete a task.

 *TIP: Fullscreen/download files for easier readability if necessary.
 Usually found at the bottom of the media*